Welcome back to the Rush Limbaugh program and good news actually out of New Orleans today.

 I don't know.

-What what is the what do you think that these uh uh Alicia Thomas Morgan and some of these others are the quoted in this ABC piece?
+What do you think that these Alicia Thomas Morgan and some of these others that are quoted in this ABC piece, what do you think their concern really is?

-Senator Vincent Ford of Atlanta says a whole lot of folks have expended a lot of blood, sweat, and tears to protect voting rights.
+Senator Vincent Ford of Atlanta says, a whole lot of folks have expended a lot of blood, sweat, and tears to protect voting rights.

 This is a fundamental issue.